 Lycodon capucinus or – Common Wolf Snake (Indian Wolf Snake) – งูหมาป่า

-Appearance: A small and thin snake with the head readily distinct from the neck.
+Appearance: A small and thin snake with a head readily distinct from the neck.
 Average size for this snake is around 40 cm.
 There is a white band across the top of the neck in juveniles which is lost later in adulthood.

 These snakes have an odd pattern on the dorsal (top) side which is quite easily distinguished once you’ve seen them a number of times.
 There is no other snake in Thailand with a similar pattern.

 Sometimes this pattern is white, and sometimes yellowish.
 The body is generally brown, the shade doesn’t vary much.

 These snakes have a very reflective shine that doesn’t make for great photos with flash!